 This report sets out how important it is that we act now to reverse the decline of insects and see them thrive once more; with case studies from across the movement of work undertaken or underway to showcase how it can be done – as well as examples from other organisations and individuals.
 With the launch of the report, we are asking for several key things:

 - For the Government to set an ambitious pesticide reduction target

 - No weakening of UK pesticide standards through future trade deals

 - Support for farmers to adopt insect-friendly farming practices

-- For everyone to step up to become insect champions – and to help us achieve a network of nature-rich places covering at least 30% of the UK.
+- For everyone to become insect champions and help us achieve a network of nature-rich places across the UK.

 - The Wildlife Trusts and partners launch new practical initiative to help insects and reverse sharp declines in their populations

 - A FREE downloadable Guide to Taking Action for Insects is packed with easy to follow practical tips for the garden and the home

 - With a connection to nature proven to boost wellbeing, it’s hoped the guide will help people and insects during these challenging times

 Sheffield and Rotherham Wildlife Trust have launched a new initiative today that urges us all to play a part in reversing the failing fortunes of some of our most easily overlooked wildlife: insects.
 With a new practical pack, Your Guide to Taking Action for Insects, which will help everyone do their bit in reversing decades of decline for the UK’s struggling bees, butterflies, moths, bugs and beetles.